agileguru/jenkins_job_maker/Readme.md

 ## License and Legal information ...

 This software is provided on an "As-is" basis.
 You can fork / clone and do what you want with it.
-I will not be responsible of you make a mistake.
+I will not be responsible if you make a mistake.
 I will not be providing free support for you to implement this.